mirsadraee/Udacity_Cloud_DevOps_Microsoft_Azure_P2/README.md

 <img src="./images/make_all.png" width="900">

-Now, we can run the application in the trerminal using:
+Now, we can run the application in the terminal using:

 ```bash
 python app.py